Adrian Lamo: WikiLeaks and Chelsea Manning

-In February 2009, a partial list of the anonymous donors to the WikiLeaks website was leaked and published on the WikiLeaks website.
+In February 2009, a partial list of the anonymous donors to the WikiLeaks website was leaked and published on the site.
 Some media sources indicated at the time that Lamo was among the donors on the list.
 Lamo commented on his Twitter page, "Thanks WikiLeaks, for leaking your donor list...
 That's dedication."

 In May 2010, Lamo informed U.S. Army authorities that Chelsea Manning had claimed to have leaked a large body of classified documents, including 260,000 classified United States diplomatic cables.
-Lamo stated that Manning also "took credit for leaking" the video footage of the July 12, 2007, Baghdad airstrike, which has since come to be known as the "Collateral Murder" video.
+He said that Manning also "took credit for leaking" the video footage of the July 12, 2007, Baghdad airstrike, which has since come to be known as the "Collateral Murder" video.

-Lamo stated that he would not have turned Manning in "if lives weren't in danger".
-He characterized her as "in a war zone and basically trying to vacuum up as much classified information as [she] could, and just throwing it up into the air."
+Lamo said he would not have turned Manning in "if lives weren't in danger".
+He characterized her as "in a war zone and basically trying to vacuum up as much classified information as [she] could and just throwing it up into the air."
 WikiLeaks responded by denouncing Lamo and the author of the article as "notorious felons, informers & manipulators", and said: "journalists should take care."

 Lamo was a volunteer "adversary characterization" analyst for Project Vigilant, a Florida-based government contractor, which encouraged him to inform the government about the alleged WikiLeaks source.
 The head of Project Vigilant, Chet Uber, claimed, "I'm the one who called the U.S. government...
 All the people who say that Adrian is a narc, he did a patriotic thing.
 He sees all kinds of hacks, and he was seriously worried about people dying."

 The Taliban insurgency later announced its intention to execute Afghan nationals named in the leaks as having cooperated with the U.S.-led coalition in Afghanistan.
-By that time, the United States had received months of advance warning that their names were among the leaks.
+By that time, the U.S. had received months of advance warning that their names were among the leaks.
 Manning was arrested and incarcerated in the U.S. military justice system and later sentenced to 35 years in confinement.
-President Barack Obama commuted the sentence to a total of seven years, including time served.
+President Barack Obama commuted the sentence to seven years, including time served.
 Lamo responded to the commutation with a post on Medium and an interview with U.S. News & World Report.

-Lamo characterized his decision to work with the government as morally ambiguous, but objectively necessary, writing that "there were no right choices that day, only less wrong ones.
+Lamo characterized his decision to work with the government as morally ambiguous but objectively necessary, writing that "there were no right choices that day, only less wrong ones.
 It was cold, it was needful, and it was no one's to make except mine."
 Lamo was criticized by fellow hackers, such as those at the Hackers on Planet Earth conference in 2010, who labeled him a "snitch."
-Another commented to Lamo, following his speech during a panel discussion, that: "from my perspective, I see what you have done as treason."
+Another told Lamo, following his speech during a panel discussion: "from my perspective, I see what you have done as treason."